calmcl1/PyCasper/README.md

 # UberCarrot
-Acts as an interface to CasperCG, provides a graphics operator the ability to fill in dynamic fields in a given Flash graphic file
+Acts as an interface to CasperCG, provides a graphics operator the ability to fill in dynamic fields in a given Flash (or HTML?) graphic file

 ## Stuff that this needs to be able to do:
 * Load Casper-generated Flash graphics templates